Pearl River Community College will provide a crisis intervention program.

 It is recommended that these steps be followed in crisis situations:

-- If the student displays or states homicidal or suicidal behaviors, notify one or more of the following personnel on the Poplarville campus: the academic counselors, the career-technical counselors, the campus nurse, or the Dean of Student Services.
-Personnel at the Forrest County Center include the career-technical counselors or the Dean of the Center.
-Personnel at the Hancock Center include the Director of the Center.
+- If the student displays or states homicidal or suicidal behaviors, notify one or more of the following personnel on the Poplarville campus: the academic counselors, the career-technical counselors, the campus nurse, or the Vice President for Poplarville Campus and Hancock Center.
+Personnel at the Forrest County Center include the career-technical counselors or the Vice President of the Center.
+Personnel at the Hancock Center include the Assistant Vice President of the Center.

 The appropriate personnel will begin to assess the situation and then do the following: